reganai/resume.md/README.md

 Developed a task management web application using **Python and Django** to help students track assignments and deadlines.

-**House Price Prediction (Machine Learning)** Developed a **machine learning model to predict house prices** based on features such as **area, number of bedrooms, location, and age of the property**.
+**House Price Prediction (Machine Learning)** Developed a machine learning model to predict house prices based on features such as **area, number of bedrooms, location, and age of the property.
-Performed **data preprocessing and model training using regression algorithms**.
+Performed data preprocessing and model training using regression algorithms.
 ---

 ## Certifications